johannegg/Project-2---IT2810/README.md

 `npm install`
 `npm run dev`

 The backend is running on the virtual machine, so you need to be connected to NTNU network or VPN.

-If you want to run the backend on your computer, you have to replace line 8 in project2/frontend/src/main.tsx from ?? to `uri: "http://localhost:4000/",`.
+If you want to run the backend on your computer, you have to replace line 8 in `prosjekt2/frontend/src/main.tsx` from `uri: "http://it2810-12.idi.ntnu.no:3001",` to `uri: "http://localhost:4000/",`.

 ### Run ESLint and Prettier

-??
+ESLint and Prettier is used to ensure good quality of the code.
+Prettier is used in the whole application.
+From the root of the project you can run `npx prettier --check .` to ensure everything is up to standards.
+ESLint can be ran in the frontend of the project.
+Navigate into the folder using `cd prosjekt2/frontend` and run the command `npm run lint`.

 ### Run Tests